Dre Campbell Farm

 Moles like to eat grubs and earthworms.
 Therefore, eliminating grubs can deter moles from your garden, yard, and golf course.

-Beneficial nematodes and even soapy water are ways to eliminate grubs.
+Beneficial nematodes and even soapy water can help eliminate grubs.
 Additionally, these other natural remedies can get rid of grubs.

 2. Castor Oil